Kim Jin-ho (archer)

 Kim Jin-ho (born December 1, 1961) is a South Korean archer and Olympic medalist.

+Career

 She competed at the 1984 Summer Olympics in Los Angeles, where she won an individual bronze medal.

 She competed in the Asian Games in 1978 winning a gold medal in the individual event and a silver in the team event; in 1982 winning a gold medal in the team event and silver in the individual; and in 1986 winning gold medals in the team and individual 30m and 60m events and silver medals in the individual and individual 70m events.

 She currently teaches at the Korea National Sport University.